 Employees who fail to comply with attendance requirements not only hinder their own productivity but also impact their colleagues, who may be required to compensate for their absence.
 This can lead to frustration and decreased morale among team members, ultimately affecting the overall performance of the organization.

-Furthermore, the rise of remote work necessitates an updated approach to attendance policies.
+The rise of remote work necessitates an updated approach to attendance policies.
 Organizations must ensure that remote attendance is monitored effectively, requiring employees to adhere to agreed-upon hours and availability.
 HR policies should outline consequences for repeated attendance violations, fostering accountability while also considering individual circumstances that may affect attendance.

 Substance Abuse Policies